BJ Watling: New Zealand wicketkeeper to retire after England tour in June

 By Reuters

-New Zealand's most successful test wicketkeeper BJ Watling will retire from all forms of cricket after their upcoming tour of England, the country's cricket board (NZC) has confirmed.
+New Zealand's most successful Test wicketkeeper BJ Watling will retire from all forms of cricket after their upcoming tour of England.

 Watling has been an integral part of New Zealand's Test team since debuting in 2009 and holds the Black Caps' record for Test dismissals with 249 catches (excluding 10 as a fielder) and eight stumpings.